Written By: JustBoilers.com Experts | Last Updated: April 2022

-Why is it important to know how to drain central heating?
+Why is it important to know how to drain a central heating system?

 Knowing how to drain a boiler and radiators will keep your central heating system efficient and working at full capacity for your home.

-The following article provides a step-by-step guide on how to drain a central heating system correctly including:
+The following article provides a step-by-step guide on how to drain a central heating system correctly.
+We’ll explain how to :

 - Switch off the boiler